RyanHowell15/Grading-Partition/README.md

  4. Create a new credential from the Credentials menu.
 I recommend the "help me choose" option. <img src="https://drive.google.com/uc?export=view&id=1oTRA8TAaYxWFHl1U8Ee9aSB14GcMYTWJ"> <img src="https://drive.google.com/uc?export=view&id=1UoKlEJNLB-Fr01X23nxXtWdyRBdrSTtT">
  5. When you get to the Service Account menu, enter whatever you want for the Part 1-Service Account Details then just skip the optional parts 2 and 3
  6. Click on the email of the created Service Account, then go to the keys menu -> add key -> create new key -> JSON to download a key.<img src="https://drive.google.com/uc?export=view&id=1Ak4NQBg-n93Bsls12BGMD1MU6iNSAAuF">
- 7. Rename this file to "client_key.json" and move it into the directoy of the .py files.
+ 7. Rename this file to "client_key.json" and move it into the directory of the .py files.
 Note, you should not have this file publicly accessible.

 <!-- CONTACT -->
 ## Contact